ic20b080/Raspberry-Pi-OpenvSwitch-OvS-OpenFlow/README.md

 This repo documents the installation of OpenvSwitch aka OvS on Raspberry Pi Zero W and Pi Zero 2 Hardware

 ## Operating System:
-Raspberry Pi OS Bullseye
+Raspberry Pi OS Bullseye 32 bit from 28th Jan 2022

-all updates as of 07.01.2022

 ## How to install: